New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Aflac in the Swift building

-American Family Life Insurance Company of Columbus was founded on Nov.
-17, when principal founder John Amos and his brothers Paul and Bill Amos started in a small six-room complex in downtown Columbus, Georgia.
+American Family Life Insurance Company of Columbus was founded Nov.
+17, 1955 when principal founder John Amos and his brothers Paul and Bill Amos started in a small six-room complex in downtown Columbus, Georgia.
 The company began with just 16 employees and 60 agents.
 After its first year of operation, American Family Life Insurance Company had over 6,400 policyholders and $388,000 in assets.

 1957